Michae1CC/reading-notes/Functional Design/Part 1 - Functional Basics.md

 - _swap_ will compute _o_f_ and then in an atomic operation, compare _o_ with _o_h_ and if they are the same, update _o_ with _o_f_
 - They mention here that _swap_ here may attempt to update _o_ again, but this probably isn't always the best thing to do

+#### Open-Closed Principal

+pg 131

+- Modules should be open for extension, but closed for modification, i.e. extending or changing behavior does not require you to modify code
+- It requires that a high-level policy access the low-level detail through an abstraction layer
+- In OO programs, we typically create the abstraction layer through polymorphic interfaces, high-level policies are given access through those interfaces to the low-level details that implement, or inherit from, those interfaces.
+- In dynamically typed OO languages like Python, these interfaces are duck types. _Duck types_ have no particular syntax within the language.
+They are simply sets of function signatures called by the high-level policies and implemented by low-level details.
+The dynamic type system determines the polymorphic dispatch at runtime by matching those signatures.

+- _Multi-methods_ are another form of duck-typing, because they create a loose grouping of methods that are dynamically dispatched based on their function signature

+#### Liskov Substitution Principal

+- A subtype must be substitutable for its base type in any program that uses the base type.